Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Homeowners all over Switzerland and Austria rent private rooms to visitors at very reasonable prices.
 Such accommodations can be delightful even if you aren't on a budget.

-Years ago, on our first trip to Switzerland, my husband and I asked the stationmaster in Ringgenberg (near Interlaken) if he knew of any private rooms.
+Years ago, on our first trip to Switzerland, we asked the stationmaster in Ringgenberg (near Interlaken) if he knew of any private rooms.
 The stationmaster spoke to a youth who was hanging around the station, and a moment later we were walking up the hill through a neighborhood of chalet-style Bernese farmhouses.

 When we reached the young man's home, his mother--a Frau Schmocker--showed us a very pleasant two-bedroom suite and asked if we could come back in an hour.
 Upon our return, we discovered that one of the two bedrooms had been turned into a sitting room, complete with love seat and coffee table--just to make us more comfortable during our one-night stay.
 The modest price included breakfast and a private balcony with a view of Lake Brienz.